tuckers15/MATH3559_M2Project/README.md

 # Classical Simulation of Shor's Algorithm

-Demonstrating the future insecurity of RSA key integers in a Post-Quantum World
+Exploring the future insecurity of RSA encryption keys in a Post-Quantum World

 Contributors: Wyatt Chrisman, Cam Kirn, Tucker Schulz